Non-sporting

 Finlands’ national dog, the Finnish Spitz has the look of a fluffy fox with a golden tint to its reddish hair.
 This is one of the dog breeds yet to reach the heights of popularity elsewhere in the world that they enjoy in Scandinavian countries thanks to their loyal natures and handsome features.

-They get on excellently with adults and small children alike, making them perfect for a family home or a working one.
+They get on excellently with adults and small children alike, making them perfect for a family home or in a working one.

 Finnish Spitzes were originally bred using dogs from Central Russia by tribes in the far north of Finland who wanted a dog that could take on a breadth of tasks such as hunting small game.
-Out of this breeding process the Finnish Spitz developed, which was the most skilful hunter and a brave companion.
+Out of this breeding process the Finnish Spitz developed, which was the most skillful hunter and a brave companion.

 In the late 19th Century as people moved to different areas of the country, the bloodline of the Spitz began to diffuse as they bred with other dogs.
 Luckily, the Finnish sportsman Hugo Roos was a fan of the Finnish Spitz and set about building a breeding program to save them from being bred out.